UM-A2SRL/AePW3-LDWG/README.md

 Riso, C. and Cesnik, C. E. S., "Post-Flutter Dynamics of the Pazy Wing Geometrically Nonlinear Benchmark Model," IFASD, Madrid, Spain, June 13-17, 2022.
 IFASD-2022-073.

+Riso, C. and Cesnik, C. E. S., "Impact of Low-Order Modeling on Aeroelastic Solution Accuracy for Very Flexible Wings," Journal of Aircraft, to appear.

 If you use the TU Delft Pazy wing model properties, please cite this repository as the source.

 ## Contacts